monte-language/monte/docs/source/intro.rst

 Testing
 -------

+.. note:: Tests are not automatically discovered at present.
+You need to add
+    your test to monte/src/package.mt for it to be run correctly.

 Unit tests are essential to writing good code.
 Monte's testing framework is designed to make it simple to write and run good tests.
 See the testing.mt_ module for a simple example.
 Note that for more complex objects, you may need